 - Girl Scout volunteer-led clubs will receive support from Girl Scouts River Valleys staff, t-shirts, and a stipend for expenses.

-- You’ll need to complete a four-hour Bike Alliance of Minnesota training.
+- You’ll need to complete a three-hour Bike Alliance of Minnesota training.

-- Must be committed to facilitating the Bike Club program once a week from July–August 2019.
+- Must be committed to facilitating the Bike Club program once a week from July–August.

 - It helps to have a local bike coalition or community bike club in your area.
 They may assist with educating girls on all-things bikes and identifying the safest biking routes in town.

-- Connect with the Statewide Health Improvement Program contact in your county (this person may help with supplies and training).
+- Connect with the Statewide Health Improvement Partnership contact in your county (this person may help with supplies and training).